Skip to content

 The Player's Card Is Free Money

-Every casino offers a free player's card (loyalty card) that earns points for gambling, dining, hotel stays, and entertainment.
-If you're going to gamble at all — even $20 at a slot machine — get the card first.
-MGM Rewards, Caesars Rewards, and Wynn Rewards all offer genuine value: free meals, room upgrades, show tickets, and parking.
-The casinos genuinely want you to have your card swiped — they use the data, but they give real comps in return.
-Ask the casino host at the front desk: 'What can you do for me as a new member?' — you'll often get a free dinner or free play credit on the spot.
+Every casino offers a free loyalty card that earns points for gambling, dining, and hotel stays.
+If you're going to gamble at all — even $20 at a slot — get the card first.
+MGM Rewards, Caesars Rewards, and Wynn Rewards all deliver real value: free meals, room upgrades, and show tickets.
+Ask the casino host: 'What can you do for me as a new member?' — you'll often get a free dinner or play credit.

 🆓

-Bellagio fountains (every 15–30 minutes, free forever), Bellagio Conservatory (botanical art, 14,000 sq ft, free, 24 hours), Wynn botanical garden (the atrium walk, free), Fremont Street Experience (light shows hourly, free), casino floor-walking (The Venetian's indoor Grand Canal, Caesars Palace Forum Shops, Paris Las Vegas's Eiffel Tower replica exterior), the Welcome to Las Vegas sign, and the Las Vegas Arts District murals.
-A $0 day in Las Vegas, properly spent, is better than a $0 day in most cities.
+Bellagio fountains (every 15 minutes, free), Bellagio Conservatory (botanical art, free, 24 hours), Wynn botanical atrium (free), Fremont Street Experience (light shows hourly, free), The Venetian's indoor Grand Canal (free), Caesars Palace Forum Shops (free to walk), the Welcome to Las Vegas sign, and the Arts District murals.
+A $0 day in Las Vegas, well-spent, beats most cities.

 🚗

-The Strip is longer than it looks — from Mandalay Bay to the Wynn is 6.5km (4 miles), a 90-minute walk in summer heat.
-The Las Vegas Monorail ($7/ride, $13/day) runs from the MGM Grand to SLS Las Vegas (the north Strip), with 7 stops — useful for mid-Strip hotel jumps.
-The Deuce bus ($6/day unlimited) covers the full Strip including downtown Fremont Street.
-Uber/Lyft are cheap ($8–15 for most Strip trips) and the fastest option for off-Strip destinations.
-From the airport: Lyft/Uber to the Strip is $15–25 (8 minutes); hotel shuttles are slower but sometimes free.
+The Strip is 6.5km from Mandalay Bay to the Wynn — a 90-minute walk in summer heat.
+The monorail ($6/ride) runs mid-Strip.
+The Deuce bus ($6/day unlimited) covers the full Strip and Fremont Street.
+Uber/Lyft are cheap ($8–15 for most Strip trips) and fastest for off-Strip destinations.
+From the airport: Uber/Lyft $15–25 (8 minutes), shared shuttle $8–15 (slower).

 🍸